The Best Bed Cooling Systems - What to Expect

 You can control the OOLER through an app on your phone that allows you to schedule your sleep and offers a wide range of perks, such as the gradually warming wake-up.
 You can wave goodbye to those tedious alarm calls with a smart alarm feature!

-Contrary to chiliPAD and Bedjet, it doesn't have a remote control, but you can regulate mattress pad temperature either through the OOLER app or control unit.
+Contrary to CUBE (formerly known as chiliPAD) and Bedjet, it doesn't have a remote control, but you can regulate mattress pad temperature either through the OOLER app or control unit.

 The cooling unit is a tiny white box, sleek and compact, that can easily fit underneath your bed, making unaesthetic control boxes a thing of the past.